lsst-dm/dmtn-298/index.md

 ADQL Queries via Topcat using TAP service provided by FrDF RSP configured with FrDF and UKDF Qserv backend.
 ```
+The time needed to process a query is almost the same whether the RSP backend is set to point to the FrDF Qserv instance or the UKDF Qserv instance.

 ### Queries processing

-We noted, however, an impact not due to the Qserv backend but probably due to the Portal's processing of results, affecting the time necessary to display them: comparing the query time as measured at the level of Qserv and the time measured at the level of the Portal, we sometimes see a noticeable discrepancy, as shown in the next figure.
+We noted, however, an impact not due to the Qserv backend but probably due to the 'post-processing' of results by the Portal (and Topcat), affecting the time necessary to display them.
+Comparing the query time as measured at the level of Qserv and the time measured at the level of the Portal, we sometimes see a noticeable discrepancy, as shown in the next figure.

 ```{figure} ./images/qserv_vs_portal.png

 Time to process a query at the level of Qserv (as reported by the Qserv dashboard) and at the level of the Portal.
 ```

+Topcat is also affected by this 'post-processing' issue but seems a little less impacted than Portal.

+## Conclusions

+The scope of the test was checking the impact on performance for our RSP (FrDF RSP) when a remote Qserv instance (UKDF) is used as the backend for the TAP service.
+The first preliminary test seems to exclude a large impact on performance due to, e.g., network latency, load on Qserv, etc. However, we cannot exclude an impact on this aspect when the load on the UKDF Qserv increases.
+The performance is in line using Portal and Topcat TAP services, but we noted a delay in results showing, probably due to 'post-processing' steps needed by Portal and Topcat to organize the retrieved catalogs.

+Further tests are needed to verify these results with a set of more articulated and 'science representative' queries, but for the moment we can confirm the possibility of using a remote Qserv instance as an RSP backend.

 [^1]: https://dmtn-264.lsst.io/
 [^2]: https://dmtn-243.lsst.io/
 [^3]: https://www.star.bris.ac.uk/~mbt/topcat/